 The API returns data in JSON format.

-To fetch all organisation files:
+To fetch organisation files:

-To fetch all activity files:
+To fetch activity files:

+These calls will not return all results by default.
 Page through results with the offset and limit parameters.
 For example:

-To fetch an individual dataset use it’s identifier.
+To fetch an individual dataset use its identifier.
 Full dataset details contain information on downloadable resources (i.e. the IATI XML files)

 For example, to fetch all the activity files from DFID use: